ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - CLI scaffold with `commander`
 - Docker Compose for self-hosted Supabase (or Supabase cloud project) running locally
 - Initial schema migration applied (`sync_state`, `sync_failures`, `cid_cache` tables)
-- Auth working: can create a Bluesky session, can hit Community Archive's Supabase REST API, can connect to Murmur's Supabase
+- Auth working: can create a Bluesky session, can hit Community Archive's Supabase REST API, can connect to Hivesong's Supabase
-- *Demonstrable*: `murmur status` prints "connected to CA as ultimape, connected to Bluesky as @ultimape.bsky.wovensoup.com, Supabase OK, cursor: not yet started"
+- *Demonstrable*: `hivesong status` prints "connected to CA as ultimape, connected to Bluesky as @ultimape.bsky.wovensoup.com, Supabase OK, cursor: not yet started"

 **M1: Single Tweet End-to-End**
 - Fetch one tweet from Community Archive
 - Post it to Bluesky with original `createdAt`
 - Verify with `getRecord` using deterministic `rkey`
 - **Empirical rate-limit characterization**: post a small batch (e.g. 50-100 tweets) at increasing rates, watch for 429s, document the actual `createRecord` ceiling.
 This determines viable backfill duration and shapes M5 expectations.
-- *Demonstrable*: `murmur pump --limit 1 --dry-run` shows what would happen; without `--dry-run`, posts a single tweet.
+- *Demonstrable*: `hivesong pump --limit 1 --dry-run` shows what would happen; without `--dry-run`, posts a single tweet.
 Rate limit findings are written up in the repo.

 **M2: Threading**
 - Reply chains: correct `root` and `parent` references